 Illustration of the SARS-CoV-2 structure.

 One of these antibodies is called a “spike antibody,” meaning that the antibody is directed at the spikes that surround the virus’s outer shell.
 The antibody attaches itself to the spikes on the virus in order to prevent the virus from attaching to your body’s healthy cells and causing infection.
-These are the types of antibodies that COVID-19 vaccines aim to teach your body to make in order to protect against infection.
+These are the types of antibodies that vaccines aim to teach your body to make in order to protect against infection.